-My Hopscotch quilt is an example of a quilt with a lot of repeated half-square triangle pieces.
-Since this pattern has a bunch of half-square triangle blocks, we shot a video with some helpful tips for mass-producing lots of half-square triangles at once.
+My Hopscotch quilt (pictured above) is an example of a quilt with a lot of repeated half-square triangle pieces.
+Since this pattern has a bunch of half-square triangle blocks, I had some help from Katie Blakesley of Swim Bike Quilt shooting a video with some helpful tips for mass-producing lots of half-square triangles at once.

 This method will work on any sized HST blocks.
 To modify for other sizes: draw your grid squares 1/2″ bigger than the size of the finished HST blocks.
 So for example: in this demo we need 4 1/2″ x 4 1/2″ finished HST blocks -> therefore we draw 5″ x 5″ squares.
 If you need 3″ finished HST blocks, draw a grid with 3 1/2″ x 3 1/2″ squares, etc.

 Keep in mind: each drawn square only requires ONE diagonal line.

 And sew the 1/4″ seam allowances on both sides of the diagonal lines – not the straight grid lines.

 Finally, this Quilt in a Day ruler* is still my favorite.
 It makes such quick work of squaring up HST blocks.

 The ruler basically cuts your squaring-up time in half since you’re only cutting two sides, instead of four.
 Keep in mind as you use it that you are always lining up the corresponding marked measurement for the size you need on the seam of the block you are squaring-up.

 So there you go!
 This half square triangle method is especially helpful when you’re making LOTS of HST blocks at once.
 I know it can feel tedious, but having an accurate HST block will make a huge difference when you go to piece your quilt!